 Televigil can advise on the best configuration and security set up to ensure that the data recording procedures are optimised and fit for the purpose intended to provide evidential quality recording and documentation to manage and record processes.

 4. Permit Data Subject Access Requests or DSAR for personal data

 Article 15-GDPR states ‘Any person whose image is recorded on a Video Surveillance System has a right to seek and be supplied with a copy of their own personal data from the footage.’

 So, anyone who is captured and can be recognised or identified by your Video Surveillance System cameras has the right to request that footage, it is seen as personal data.
 They must follow a procedure, but are perfectly within their rights and any request must be responded to within 30 days.
 If any other individuals are visible in the footage, there needs to a footage redaction service provided i.e. identify and pixelate the faces/identity/number plates of other data subjects.
 Data Controllers are no longer able to charge upto £10 administration fee.
 However, for some DSAR reasonable costs may be chargeable for editing and redaction services.
 Good advice about understanding and processing DSAR is available on the British Standards Institute - BSI Website here.

-Televigil can provide you Data Subject Access Request documentation and media, we can also provide a redaction service to enable you to offer redacted and edited video to comply with DSAR's.
+Televigil can provide you Data Subject Access Request documentation and media, we can also provide a pixelation or redaction service to enable you to offer redacted and edited video to comply with DSAR's.